joelalgee/mail_order_segments/README.md

-# Mail-Order Customer Segments Identification
+# Mail-Order Customer Segments Identification - February 2021

 Identifying segments of the population that form the core customer base for a mail-order sales company, with unsupervised learning techniques in Python